philvarner/correctingthenarrative.org/content/posts/george-rogers-clark/index.md

 This is an intentionally simplified and sanitized summary of Clark.
 A more accurate summary is:

-> George Rogers Clark was an American miliary officer who executed US government policy to eradicate Native Americans from what is now the Midwest of the United States during the Revolutionary War.
+> George Rogers Clark was an American miliary officer who executed US government policy to eradicate Native Americans from what is now the Midwest of the United States before, during, and after the Revolutionary War.
 His family grew wealthy through enslaving Black people on their several plantations.

 Let's dig a little deeper.